OmarAbuLayla/portfolio_old/README.md

 ### Data Science Projects

 - **Analyzing Test Scores Across NYC Public Schools**
-  Used data manipulation and summary statistics techniques to analyze and visualize the distribution of test scores across different schools in New York City.
-The project involved cleaning the data, calculating key metrics, and providing insights into the performance trends across school districts.
+  This project used data manipulation and summary statistics techniques to analyze and visualize the distribution of test scores across different schools in New York City.
+The data was cleaned, key metrics were calculated, and insights into performance trends across school districts were provided.
+The analysis helped in understanding how different factors affect school performance across various neighborhoods.
+  Full project code is available [here](https://github.com/OmarAbuLayla/portfolio/blob/main/projects/NY%20Schools.py).

 - **Movie Data Analysis with Python**
-  Applied foundational Python skills learned in the **Introduction to Python** and **Intermediate Python** courses to manipulate and visualize movie data.
-This project involved using libraries like pandas, Matplotlib, and Seaborn to explore relationships between movie features like budget, revenue, and rating.
+  In this project, foundational Python skills were applied to manipulate and visualize movie data.
+The analysis involved exploring relationships between movie features like budget, revenue, and rating, using libraries such as pandas, Matplotlib, and Seaborn.
+The project explored patterns and trends in movie data, focusing on understanding how different factors contribute to a movie’s commercial success.
+  Full project code is available [here](https://github.com/OmarAbuLayla/portfolio/blob/main/projects/netflix%20-%20Copy.py).